 I aim to be ‘with women’ and their families on their journey through pregnancy, birth and parenthood.
 I believe that pregnancy and birth are natural, physiological processes.
 I support and encourage women to give birth in an environment of their choice, helping them to trust their instincts and feelings about their own bodies and their births.
 I feel that communication is key to establish a relationship of trust and confidence and to understand each individual’s needs.
 I strive for women to have a complete and unique experience, whilst providing the most up-to-date information to empower and enable them to make informed choices.

 The Spanish health system does not offer a large range of options to pregnant women.
-Care is mainly lead by an obstetrician and the public care option for giving birth is confined to hospitals.
+Care is mainly led by an obstetrician and the public care option for giving birth is confined to hospitals.
 Thankfully, many hospitals are changing as I said, offering women a friendlier environment and more respectful service.
 Nevertheless, those women who want a more familiar, less medical environment to birth in, are having to look outside of the public health system.

 We offer women individualised care, each visit requires its own time.
-Appointments are never rushed, it is important to build a relationship of trust and confidence with women and their families in order to support their wishes and believes.
+Appointments are never rushed, it is important to build a relationship of trust and confidence with women and their families in order to support their wishes and beliefs.
 We respect women’s decisions and empower them to birth in an environment of their choice, adapting ourselves according to their needs.
 A great deal of emphasis is put on care during the postnatal period, as this is a time that is often overlooked and where close support can make a big difference to the health of women and babies.

 Midwives in health centres have a huge workload and they are often unable to provide women with the care and support they would like to.
 Hospitals themselves are usually understaffed and professionals in the postnatal wards are not always specialised in women’s health.
-Therefore, continuity of care might not be possible and in many cases key information is not delivered.
+Therefore, continuity of care might not be possible and in many cases, key information is not delivered.

 Women are designed to give birth and any woman can give birth without antenatal preparation.
 However, I believe we have been given lots of contradictory and negative messages about pregnancy and childbirth.
-A large number of women unfortunately go into labour with lots of fears that can hinder their experience.
+A large number of women, unfortunately, go into labour with lots of fears that can hinder their experience.
 Antenatal preparation offers the chance to resolve doubts and questions, remove myths, understand physiology and facts, enabling women to experience childbirth feeling confident and in control, knowing what’s happening and feeling empowered to make their own decisions.

 The main concern and argument against home birth is the lack of access to the resources available in a hospital.
-However, different studies have shown that home births are not dangerous as long as they are low risk pregnancies, without complications and attended by qualified professionals.
+However, different studies have shown that home births are not dangerous as long as they are low-risk pregnancies, without complications and attended by qualified professionals.
 Home births have a similar perinatal mortality rate as hospital births, but the rate of interventions such as c-sections, episiotomies and instrumental deliveries are significantly less when births happen at home.

 I believe women should feel supported and encouraged to make choices.
 When people choose to have a home birth they often come to us having done a fair amount of research into the subject beforehand, therefore they feel pretty confident once they have a lot of the facts.
 We then help to reinforce their confidence by explaining our safety procedures so that families enter into the process fully aware of the risks and benefits of a homebirth.